 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Center to retain as a fund of perpetual duration.
-In accordance with accounting principles generally accepted in the United States of America, any deficiencies of this nature are reported in unrestricted net assets.
+In accordance with U.S. GAAP, any deficiencies of this nature are reported in unrestricted net assets.